What we do, how we do it.

 We don't do 'denominations' either - we are simply 'Christian', and whilst we appreciate the value of ritual, tradition, liturgy and canon, they are not set in stone.
 People matter much more.
 We can be flexible according to need but we always seek to work in harmony with the teachings of the bible and we won't work against its principles.

-Whilst we have adopted some familiar church traditions for convenience, we are not restricted by them or our responses to need dictated by them.
+Whilst we have adopted some familiar church traditions for convenience, we are not restricted by them or our responses dictated by them.

 We do have a number of churches but all of our priests, ministry team and lay members continue to work in and as part of the local community, both offering and encouraging all forms of open ministry.